 The American Academy of Family Physicians, the American Academy of Pediatrics, the American Academy of Physician Assistants, the American College of Physicians, the American College of Surgeons, the American Medical Association, and the Physician Assistant Education Association (formerly the Association of Physician Assistant Programs) all cooperate with the ARC-PA as collaborating organizations to establish, maintain, and promote appropriate standards of quality for entry level education of physician assistants (PAs) and to provide recognition for educational programs that meet the minimum requirements outlined in these Standards.
 These Standards are to be used for the development, evaluation, and self-analysis of physician assistant programs.

 The ARC-PA is recognized by the Council for Higher Education Accreditation (CHEA).
-The CHEA scope of recognition is for programs preparing individuals for entry-level PA practice located in institutions in the US that are accredited by recognized regional, specialized or professional accrediting bodies.
+The CHEA scope of recognition is for programs preparing individuals for entry-level PA practice located in institutions in the US that are accredited by recognized regional accrediting bodies.
 The CHEA scope does not cover the accreditation of clinical postgraduate PA programs.
 The CHEA Eligibility Statement is found here.

 The ARC-PA is also a member of the Association of Specialized and Professional Accreditors (ASPA) and, as such, subscribes to its code of good practice, as posted on the ASPA web site.